waywardphilosopher/parami/content/docs/knowing.md

 Wild scenes: knowledge is like having birds flying around in your mind.
 You don't really fully possess these birds.
 They're wild animals, dammit.
 But they're there ready for you to grab.
 Sometimes you grab the wrong one.
 That's when you screw up.
 More or less.

-Added plot twist: some birds might not be birds of knowlege, but birds of ignorance.
+Added plot twist: some birds might not be birds of knowledge, but birds of ignorance.
 As I said, wild scenes!

 ##### Final objection: Those Tricky Lawyers